lukamiletic95/papers/System model - consensus & gossip.md

 > The validator set is always chosen in a way to maximize the utilization of their voting power.
 [1] - p.
 5, III - TENDERMINT CONSENSUS ALGORITHM

-For that reason, there is a probability that the validator set will never change, for example in a network where there is a certain number of validators whose voting power dominates over others'.
+For that reason, there is a probability that the validator set will never change, for example in a network where there is a certain number of full nodes whose voting power dominates over others'.
 But in general, this must not be a presumption.

 Each consensus instance consists of ***k*** rounds, where at each round a new ***proposer*** is potentially selected from the validator set.